Gretchen Whitmer: Kidnapping plot

 On October 8, 2020, a federal indictment against six men associated with the Wolverine Watchmen, a Michigan-based militia group, was unsealed.
 The indictment charges the men with plotting to kidnap Whitmer and violently overthrow Michigan's government.
 The FBI became aware of the scheme in early 2020 after communications among the far-right group were discovered, and via an undercover agent who met with more than a dozen individuals at a meeting in Dublin, Ohio.
 Another seven men were charged with state crimes in relation to the plot.
 Facebook is cooperating with the investigation, since the federal criminal complaint detailed how the group used a private Facebook group to discuss the alleged plot.

 In the wake of the unsealed indictment, Whitmer, in a livestream, thanked the law enforcement agencies involved in the investigation.
 She called the plotters "sick and depraved men" and blamed Trump for refusing to explicitly condemn far-right groups and for his handling of the COVID-19 pandemic in the United States.
 In April 2022, two men (Harris and Caserta) were acquitted on all charges on grounds of entrapment by federal authorities.
 In August 2022, two others (Fox and Barry Croft Jr.) were convicted of conspiracy to kidnap.
 In October 2022, three others (Morrison, Musico, and Bellar) were convicted of providing material support for a terrorist act.
 Additionally, Garbin and Franks pleaded guilty.

+Federal advocacy and bipartisan cooperation

+Whitmer engaged with President Donald Trump during his second administration to protect and promote Michigan's economic, industrial, and military priorities.
+She met with Trump multiple times to discuss tariffs, federal policies affecting the auto industry, storm relief funding, and other state concerns.

+In April 2025, she attended an Oval Office event where Trump unexpectedly brought her in during a signing ceremony, drawing national attention for photographs showing her shielding her face with folders.
+Later that month, she greeted Trump at Selfridge Air National Guard Base, where he announced a new F‑15EX fighter jet mission for Michigan, a major win for the state's economy and military personnel.
+Whitmer defended her bipartisan engagement, emphasizing that she worked "to put service above self" by advancing Michigan's interests while maintaining her policy principles.

 Policies and political positions

-Whitmer describes herself as a progressive Democrat who can work with legislators with different political perspectives.
+In 2020, Whitmer described herself as a progressive Democrat who could work with legislators with different political perspectives.
+By 2025, she described herself a centrist Democrat in contrast to Bernie Sanders's and Zohran Mamdani's left-wing politics.
+Others have called Whitmer a center-left politician.